alphagov/govuk-developer-docs/source/manual/rebooting-machines.html.md

 layout: manual_layout
 parent: "/manual.html"
 important: true
-last_reviewed_on: 2019-05-17
+last_reviewed_on: 2019-06-27
-review_in: 1 months
+review_in: 3 months
-next_review_notes: |
-    We may be on AWS entirely by the next review.
-Lots of this is Carrenza specific.
-    Shortened the review_in to 1 months as AWS reboots require a fix.
 ---

 ## Rules of rebooting

--   *Read this page first* to see if any special cases apply to the type of machine you need to reboot.
+* *Read this page first* to see if any special cases apply to the type of machine you need to reboot.
--   Do not reboot machines in AWS without considering [RE docs](https://docs.google.com/document/d/1QhB9QIpePAoaQTrK-6d0dSMN0pK0wMUH8_KtZ8tAns8/edit?usp=sharing).
-    An issue with load balancer health checks requires additional manual intervention.
-    RE work on resolving this.
--   Do not reboot more than one machine of the same class at the same time.
+* Do not reboot more than one machine of the same class at the same time.
--   When rebooting clustered applications (such as RabbitMQ) wait for the cluster to recover fully before rebooting the next machine.
+* When rebooting clustered applications (such as RabbitMQ) wait for the cluster to recover fully before rebooting the next machine.
+* If rebooting machines in AWS, extended reboot times may result in the relevant machine being terminated automatically.
+If this happens, a new machine will be created automatically.

 ## Unattended upgrades